Desaster

 Desaster are a German black/thrash metal band formed in Koblenz in 1988.
-Their lyrical themes involve war, hate and Satanism.
+Their lyrics involve war, hate and Satanism.

+In 2025, Graham Hartmann of Metal Injection included the album Tyrants of the Netherworld in his list of "10 Extremely Underrated Metal Albums From The 2000s".

 History

 Desaster formed in 1988.
-The band had line-up issues before Infernal, the only remaining member of the original line-up, found musicians to continue Desaster in 1990.
+The band had line-up issues before Infernal, the only remaining original member, found musicians to continue Desaster in 1990.
 Okkulto and Odin joined the band in 1992.

-After the two demos, The Fog of Avalon and Lost in the Ages (which Alexander von Meilenwald of Nagelfar and The Ruins of Beverast considers to be one of the five most important recordings for the German scene), Merciless Records released a split-7" with Ungod in 1995, the band's vinyl-debut.
-In 1996 the first album A Touch of Medieval Darkness was released.
-The line-up for their following release, the 1997 Stormbringer mini-album, included new drummer Tormentor.
+After the demos The Fog of Avalon and Lost in the Ages (which Alexander von Meilenwald of Nagelfar and The Ruins of Beverast considered to be one of the five most important recordings for the German scene), Merciless Records released a split-7" with Ungod in 1995, the band's vinyl-debut.
+In 1996, the first album, A Touch of Medieval Darkness, was released.
+The line-up for their following release, the 1997 Stormbringer mini-album, included drummer Tormentor.

-In 1998, the band released the limited Ride on for Revenge picture-single; one of the songs was also released on the Thrashing Holocaust compilation CD released via Necropolis Records in 1999.
-Hellfire's Dominion, the second album, was released in 1998, which included the song "Metalized Blood" with guest vocals from Wannes of Pentacle, Lemmy of the German speed metal band Violent Force, and Toto of Living Death.
-By the time it was released, Desaster were considered the most important German black metal band by Rock Hard journalist Wolf-Rüdiger Mühlmann and, according to his review, the whole underground scene; his colleague Götz Kühnemund would later call them "Germany's leading black thrashers".
-During the recording sessions of the second album, Desaster also recorded the song "Proselytism Real" for the Sodom tribute CD Homage to the Gods, which was released as a bonus CD of the Code Red album's limited edition.
+In 1998, the band released the limited Ride on for Revenge picture-single.
+One of the songs was also released on the Thrashing Holocaust compilation CD released via Necropolis Records in 1999.
+Hellfire's Dominion, the second album, was released in 1998, including the song "Metalized Blood" with guest vocals from Wannes of Pentacle, Lemmy of German speed metal band Violent Force, and Toto of Living Death.
+By the time it was released, Rock Hard journalist Wolf-Rüdiger Mühlmann considered Desaster the most important German underground black metal band.
+Götz Kühnemund later called them "Germany's leading black thrashers".
+During recording sessions for the second album, Desaster recorded the song "Proselytism Real" for the Sodom tribute CD Homage to the Gods, released as a bonus CD of the Code Red album's limited edition.

 The band celebrated their 10th anniversary in late 1999 with the Ten Years of Total Desaster double LP.
-In 2000, they released a split 10-inch with the Dutch band Pentacle via Iron Pegasus Records and their third full-length album Tyrants of the Netherworld, which featured Beliar from Mayhemic Truth as a guest musician.
+In 2000, they released a split 10-inch with Dutch band Pentacle via Iron Pegasus Records, and their third full-length album, Tyrants of the Netherworld, which featured Beliar from Mayhemic Truth as a guest musician.